-70 years ago Manchester, and its University, were at the forefront of the new technological age with the invention of the world's first electronic computer that heralded a further industrial revolution, the impact of which is felt throughout the world.
+In 1948 Manchester, and its university, were at the forefront of the new technological age with the invention of the world’s first electronic computer that heralded a further industrial revolution, the impact of which is felt throughout the world.
 The Manchester Baby, also called the Small-Scale Experimental Machine was not intended to be a practical computing engine but was instead designed as a testbed for the Williams tube, the first truly random-access memory.

 Today Greater Manchester continues to be at the forefront of regeneration, creativity, innovation and education.
-There are over 100,000 students in higher education across the County’s universities and HE providers – University of Manchester, Manchester Metropolitan University, Salford University, Bolton University, The Royal Northern College of Music, University Campus Oldham and University Academy 92.
+There are over 105,000 students in higher education across the County’s universities and HE providers – University of Manchester, Manchester Metropolitan University, Salford University, Bolton University, The Royal Northern College of Music, University Campus Oldham and University Academy 92.

 The visual and performing arts have driven much of the major regeneration projects.
 Throughout the County there are over 30 museums, galleries and significant venues for the performing arts including such world-class facilities at the Bridgewater Hall, the Lowry and the Whitworth Art Gallery.
 The Manchester International Festival is recognised as the foremost creative arts festival in Great Britain.
 Media City is the home to both the BBC and Granada television, which has stimulated the growth of the creative industries.

 Greater Manchester is linked to the world by its international airport which enables it to hold world-class sporting events such as cycling, swimming, cricket, squash and international football events.
-It is the home of two world-famous Premier league football clubs Manchester United and Manchester City, as well as others in the higher levels of the football league system such as Bolton Wanderers, Bury FC, Oldham Athletic, Rochdale FC, Stockport County and Wigan Athletic.
-Lancashire Cricket Club is in the county as are Rugby League clubs of Wigan Warriors and Salford Red Devils as well as Sale Sharks from Rugby Union.
+It is the home of two world-famous Premier league football clubs Manchester United and Manchester City, as well as others in the higher levels of the football league system such as Bolton Wanderers, Wigan Athletic, Rochdale FC, Salford City and Stockport County and Oldham Athletic.
+Lancashire Cricket Club is in the county as are Rugby Super League clubs of Wigan Warriors and Salford Red Devils as well as Sale Sharks from Rugby Union.